-Revenues were more than the budgeted amounts primarily because of an increase in intergovernmental revenues and taxes that the Town originally had expected to receive.
+Revenues were more than the budgeted amounts primarily because of an increase in intergovernmental revenues and permits and fees that the Town originally had expected to receive.
 Overall total expenditures were held below budgeted amounts.

 Capital Asset and Debt Administration